Why Regular Plumbing Maintenance Saves Money

 • Cleaning drains to prevent blockages

-Sediment buildup in a water heater, for example, forces it to work harder.
-That reduces efficiency and shortens its lifespan.
-A simple annual flush can extend the unit’s life by several years.
+Sediment buildup inside a water heater, for example, forces the unit to work harder and reduces efficiency.
+A simple annual flush can significantly extend the life of the system.

 Preventing Costly Drain and Sewer Problems